 Data Question:

-Did the Forbes 2017 2000 or so billionaires inherited their wealth, or they are self-made.
+Did the Forbes 2017 2000 or so billionaires inherit their wealth, or are they self-made?
 If self-made, which industrial sectors or fields made them a billionaire.
 Does the wealth they possess influence the society or the country they belong to.

 Hypothesis: